javaswapdevelpment/java-document/core-products/saltswap-exchange.md

 # Exchange

 [**Token swaps**](https://salt-frontend-amm.netlify.app/#/swap) on SaltSwap are a simple way to trade one BEP-20 token for another via automated liquidity pools.
+In the backend of the exchange we are using [PancakeSwap](https://pancakeswap.finance/).

 ![SaltSwap Exchange UI](../.gitbook/assets/saltswap-exchange.png)

 The liquidity provided to the exchange comes from Liquidity Providers \("LPs"\) who stake their tokens in "Pools".
-In exchange, they get FLIP \(SaltSwap Liquidity Provider\) tokens, which can also be staked to earn CAKE tokens in the "farm".
+In exchange, they get FLIP \(SaltSwap Liquidity Provider\) tokens, which can also be staked to earn SALT tokens in the "farm".

 When you make a token swap \(trade\) on the exchange you will pay a **0.2% trading fee**, which is broken down as follows:

 **0.17%** - Returned to liquidity pools in the form of a fee reward for liquidity providers.

-**0.03%** - Sent to the SaltSwap Treasury.
+**0.03%** - Sent to the PancakeSwap Treasury.